mave240/Tensorflow-GPU-installation-on-Ubuntu-22/README.md

 sudo dpkg -i libnvinfer7_7.2.3-1+cuda11.1_amd64.deb sudo dpkg -i libnvinfer-plugin7_7.2.3-1+cuda11.1_amd64.deb
 ```
+This might produce some `CUDA-11.1` related error messages, but the libraries have been extracted.
 Create a separate folder for `libnvinfer7` and its dependencies:
 ```bash
 mkdir /usr/local/tensorrt7
 ```